 Notice: It is important to check the engine oil regularly and keep it at the proper level.
-Failure to keep the engine oil at the proper level can cause damage to the engine not covered by your warranty.
+Failure to keep the engine oil at the proper level can cause damage to the engine not covered by the vehicle warranty.

 Check the engine oil level and add the proper oil if necessary.
-See Engine Oil (Gasoline Engine) on page 5-15.
+See Engine Oil on page 5-15.